 Not far from that playground, graphic designer Rodney Verdezoto teamed up with Coke to turn his passion for working with recycled materials into bus stops, signs and trash cans constructed from reclaimed PETs.

-One of the people showing that commitment is Ana Isabel Carrion, a
+One of the people showing that commitment is Ana Isabel Carrion, a Coca-Cola employee and a volunteer on Verdezoto’s recycling project.

 “It was great to see the community come together to collect the bottles, paint, do gardening and beautify their community with pride,” says Carrion.
 “The sense of communal pride that came from that effort is hard to quantify.”

-Focusing on a Second Life for BottlesRecycled bottles have been part of
+Focusing on a Second Life for BottlesRecycled bottles have been part of Coca-Cola’s policy since at least 1991, when the company first introduced a recycled beverage container to its packaging line.

 There are more than 150,000 Coke recycling bins throughout the U.S. and Canada.
 In cooperation with Keep America Beautiful, more than 20,000 bins are used on college campuses and various sporting, musical and festival events.